-Prime Minister Narendra Modi will be visiting the southern state of Karnataka, and coastal state of Goa tomorrow (Nov 28), and will take part in a number of religious activities in both states.
-The Prime Minister will begin his visit from Karnataka’s Udupi and later in the day, he will travel to Goa.
+rime Minister Narendra Modi reached the southern state of Karnataka on Friday and greeted people in Udupi in a grand roadshow.
+He will later visit the coastal state of Goa on Friday, and will take part in a number of religious activities in both states.

 In both states, the PM will engage in religious celebrations marking some specific occasions.